 We are looking specifically for International Non-Governmental Youth Organisations and Networks to join the process.
-Each International Non-Governmental Youth Organisation or Network is selected for its expertise on the topic and its ability and willingness to contribute to the process in accordance with the defined tasks under the chapter “How will you be contributing?”.
+Each International Non-Governmental Youth Organisation or Network is selected for its expertise on the topic and its ability and willingness to contribute to the process in accordance with the defined tasks under the chapter “Contributions of the INGOs”.

 In order for their application to be considered, the organisation applying must:

--Be a Non-governmental Youth Organisation or Network working at the European level (having member organisations from minimum 6 EU Member States).
+-Be a Non-governmental Youth Organisation or Network working at the European level (having member organisations from minimum of 6 EU Member States).

 -Commit to the entire process from the moment of selection to the end of June 2023.

--Have knowledge and expertise on the given EUYD topic.
+-Have knowledge and expertise on the topics of sustainability and inclusion with a special emphasis on intergenerational dialogue and justice.

 -Be motivated to contribute to joint policy discussions between young people and institutional stakeholders.